at Salm Partners

 Q: What happens if an employees tests positive for the coronavirus?

 A: As with anyone else who tests positive for the virus, that individual will be connected to health care professionals and then quarantined for the period required by the Centers for Disease Control (CDC) and our local public health authorities.
-We hope anyone testing positive will recover and be well enough to return to work with us when they have fully recovered.
 At Salm Partners, we have added up to 80 hours of paid sick leave to encourage partners to stay home if they feel sick.
-Additionally, we have temporarily suspended our attendance policy to ensure partners stay home if they feel ill.
+Additionally, we have adjusted our attendance policy to ensure partners stay home if they feel ill.